emma-oc/ds-class-intro/class01/Anaconda_setup.md

 When creating an environment, you can specify which version of Python to install in the environment.
 This command installs the most recent version of Python 3.
 To install a specific version, for example you can use `conda create -n itds python=3.5` for Python 3.5.

 ### Enter and leave the environment
-Use `source activate py3basics` to enter the environment you just created on Mac OSX/Linux.
+Use `conda activate py3basics` or `source activate py3basics` to enter the environment you just created on Mac OSX/Linux.
 On Windows, use `activate py3basics`.

-To leave the environment, type `source deactivate` on OSX/Linux.
+To leave the environment, use `conda deactivate` or `source deactivate` (the latter command may give you error message sometimes depending on your setting) on OSX/Linux.
 On Windows, use `deactivate`.

 For the next steps, let's activate and stay in the `py3basics` environment.